4.2 Roles and responsibilities

 Each ‘lead agency’ category team must:

 - prepare a ‘category’ strategy for endorsement by the relevant ‘category’ council and approval by the ‘Minister responsible for Government Procurement’ on recommendation of the Minister responsible for each category.
-The strategy, which must be reviewed annually, must include:
+The strategy, which must be reviewed annually, must include

 - ‘value for money’ priorities for each subcategory of spend

-- how the government’s ‘responsible public procurement’ objectives (economic, ethical, social and environmental) and targets set out in Principle 1, including increasing spend with genuine, quality social enterprises, providing award based wages (using the Supported Wage System where appropriate) and pathways to mainstream employment for disadvantaged Queenslanders will be achieved
+- how the government’s ‘responsible public procurement’ objectives (economic, ethical, social and environmental) and targets set out in Principle 1, including increasing spend with genuine, quality social enterprises, providing award-based wages (using the Supported Wage System where appropriate) and pathways to mainstream employment for disadvantaged Queenslanders will be achieved

 - identification of opportunities to generate savings and benefits from ‘procurement’ activities.
-This includes an assessment of whether collaboration with other ‘agencies’ or ‘categorie’s could deliver greater savings, efficiencies and benefits
+This includes an assessment of whether collaboration with other ‘agencies’ or ‘categories’ could deliver greater savings, efficiencies and benefits

-- the schedule for refreshing or establishing new ‘common-use supply arrangements’ to ensure they reflect ‘diversity’ of ‘suppliers’ in line with relevant government economic, ethical, social and environmental objectives and targets set out in Principle 1, and include regional and remote ‘suppliers’.
+- the schedule for refreshing or establishing new ‘common-use supply arrangements’ to ensure they reflect ‘diversity’ of ‘suppliers’ in line with relevant government economic, ethical, social and environmental objectives and targets set out in Principle 1, and include regional and remote ‘suppliers’

-- in consultation with relevant ‘budget sector agencies’, coordinate and approve the publication of a ‘Forward Procurement Pipeline’ by the Department of Energy and Public Works (reviewed quarterly) for their ‘category’ and facilitate cross-agency consultation and coordination of regional ‘procurement’.
+- in consultation with relevant ‘budget sector agencies’, coordinate and approve the publication of a ‘Forward Procurement Pipeline’ by the Department of Housing and Public Works (reviewed quarterly) for their ‘category’ and facilitate cross-agency consultation and coordination of regional ‘procurement’.

-Department of Energy and Public Works
+Department of Housing and Public Works

 Clause 52

-The Department of Energy and Public Works administers the Queensland Government Procurement Framework which enacts the Buy Queensland approach to government procurement, including the Queensland Procurement Strategy 2023 - Jobs, Economy, Legacy, Confidence, this Policy and the Queensland Government Procurement Statement.
+The Department of Housing and Public Works administers the Queensland Government Procurement Framework which enacts the Buy Queensland approach to government procurement, including the Queensland Procurement Strategy 2023 - Jobs, Economy, Legacy, Confidence, this Policy and the Queensland Government Procurement Statement.
 This means:

 - ensuring this Policy, its related guidelines and guidance are appropriate, reflect best practice and result in a high standard of procurement performance